On this page

-While it can seem unfair that you have to take lots of medicine compared to most people with asthma, remember these treatments could be saving you from having a potentially life-threatening asthma attack.
-And asthma can change over time, so you might not always need to take all these medicines at the same dose.
+While it can seem unfair that you have to take lots of medicine compared with most people with asthma, remember that these treatments could be saving you from having a potentially life-threatening asthma attack.

 - A reliever inhaler (usually blue).
 Everyone with asthma should have one of these.
 Your reliever inhaler opens your airways quickly to give on-the-spot relief when you have symptoms.
 It’s very important to keep it with you at all times.

 Your healthcare professional will work with you to see how well your symptoms are controlled, and add on other treatments if needed.
 You will work together to find a combination of treatments at the right doses to get your symptoms as well controlled as possible.

 - Long-acting bronchodilators (LABAs), which help keep your airways open for about 12 hours – longer than your reliever inhaler – by relaxing the muscles around them.
 These are usually be prescribed in the same inhaler as the corticosteroid preventer.

 - Other medicines such as leukotriene receptor antagonists (LTRAs), slow-release theophylline, beta-2 agonist tablets or long-acting muscarinic receptor antagonists (LAMAs).

 If you’re still experiencing symptoms or having asthma attacks, you are likely to be prescribed: